Report an incident or concern

 - a Monash staff member, we can explain the processes for making a formal report for Monash Workplace Relations

-- a Monash student's behaviour, you can make a formal report of general misconduct.
-General misconduct is any form of unacceptable behaviour that breaches Monash rules and regulations.
-The Safer Community Unit will refer all formal reports of general misconduct to the Office of Student Conduct.
+- a Monash student's behaviour, you can decide that you would like to make a formal report of general misconduct.
+General misconduct is any form of unacceptable behaviour that occurs on campus or at an off-campus activity.
+The Responsible Officer for General Misconduct will generally decide how a formal report of general misconduct should be dealt with.

 You don't have to decide on your formal reporting options right away, and it's always your choice whether to make a formal report or not.
 To the greatest extent possible, we will respect your choice.
 However, if your report is about a serious incident or a possible criminal offence, we may have a legal or moral obligation to notify Victoria Police, Monash Security, or other people in the Monash community in order to make sure people are safe and protected.